 Even the best sunscreen won't work if applied incorrectly.
 Here is the Japanese method:

-Amount: Most people apply far too little sunscreen.
-For your face, use approximately half a teaspoon (around 1/4 tsp for face alone).
+Amount: Most people apply too little.
+For the face, use about half a teaspoon; some experts recommend a full teaspoon for face and neck.
 A pea-sized amount is not enough.

 Timing: Apply sunscreen as the final step of your morning skincare routine, after moisturiser and before makeup.